paalamugan/paalamugan-portfolio/README.md

 ## Testing

-Before submitting changes, run
+- Before submitting changes to repo, run

 ```
 npm run test
 ```

-This will run some tests to verify that
+- This will run some tests to verify that
  - Frontend works as expected
  - No linting issues are present